section-engineering-education/engineering-education/content/articles/working-with-styled-components-in-react/index.md

 Buttons, Forms, Content areas, Navs, and Dialog sections are a few of the frontend parts that can be defined as components.

-Now that we've seen what React and a Component is let's have a look into `styled-components`.
+Now that we've seen what React and a Component is, let's look into `styled-components`.

 ### What are Styled-components